|

 THE PCSA TODAY:

-antisubmarine patrol, convoy duty and invasion support, many
+for antisubmarine patrol, convoy duty and invasion support,

 are no WW II patrol vessels remaining on the U.S. Navy register